Suggest a Songfact / Artistfact

 Björk was introduced to music at age 11 and to punk rock as a young teenager.
 She played in a number of punk and jazz fusion bands after graduating music school at age 15.

 In 1999, she collaborated on the film Dancer In The Dark with director Lars von Trier.
-Björk wrote and produced the music for the film in addition to acting in the leading role. (thanks, Bertrand - Paris, France, for all above)
+Björk wrote and produced the music for the film in addition to acting in the leading role.
+She said that making the film was one of the most stressful experiences of her life, and at one point called von Trier a "Soul Robber." (thanks, Bertrand - Paris, France, for all above)

 Her name is pronounced "Bjerk" (yes, it rhymes with "Jerk" - something she playfully points out at times).